Georgy Chelpanov: Biography

-Chelpanov was born in Mariupol in to an upper-class family.
+Chelpanov was born in Mariupol in to an upper-class family of Greek origin.

 Chelpanov received his primary education in Mariupol at the local parish school, and then studied at the Gymnasium Alexandrinum (Mariupol), graduating in 1883 with a gold medal.
 After graduating from the gymnasium, he entered the Faculty of History and Philology of the Novorossiysk University in Odessa and graduated in 1887 with a Ph.D.

 From January 1891 he began teaching at the Department of Philosophy at Moscow University as a Privatdozent.
 In February 1892 he moved to the Kiev University of St. Vladimir.
 In November 1896 he defended his dissertation “The problem of perception of space in connection with the doctrine of a priori and innateness”, which was inspired by the works of Nikolai Grot and Lev Lopatin and was awarded the degree of Master of Philosophy by the Faculty of History and Philology of Moscow University.
 In May 1897 he was appointed acting extraordinary professor of the university in the department of philosophy, which he headed until 1906; in July 1904 he was approved as an ordinary professor.
 Since 1897, Chelpanov also led the Psychological Seminary at Kiev University.

 He wrote articles on psychology in the journals Russkaya mysl, "Problems of Philosophy and Psychology", "The World of God" and in "Kiev University News.
 Chelpanov published reviews of the latest literature on psychology, epistemology, and Kant's transcendental aesthetics.

 From 1907 he was an ordinary professor at the Department of Philosophy at Moscow University.
 Already in 1912, Chelpanov began to conduct psychological seminars in the building of the newly built institute, and in March 1914, the grand opening of the Psychological Institute named after his wife L. G. Schukina.

 He also taught at the Moscow Higher Women's Courses, the Pedagogical Institute of P. G. Shelaputin and the Moscow Commercial Institute.

 In 1919 he was dean of the Faculty of History and Philology, and then a professor of the Department of Philosophy of the Faculty of Social Sciences at the Moscow State University from 1921 to 1923.

 From the beginning of the mid 1920s and the introduction of Marxist psychology by Konstantin Kornilov and Pavel Blonsky, Chelpanov's methods were dismissed as idealist.
 This alongside his negative attitude to the requirement to rebuild psychology on the basis of Marxism, led to his resignation of the position of director of the Psychological Institute.
 He continued to work as teacher in the Academy of Artistic Sciences with the help of Gustav Shpet, until the Academy was closed.

 Chelpanov died on February 13, 1936, and was buried at the Vagankovo Cemetery.